2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 In Wasabi version 2.0, a new coinjoin fee policy has been implemented.
 From now on, coordinator fees are set at 0.3% for UTXOs above 0.01 bitcoin, while for smaller UTXOs, these fees are offered at a full rate.
 Additionally, remixes for these smaller UTXOs are provided at no charge, although mining fees remain payable by the user for all transactions, including remixes.

 This contrasts with Whirlpool's policy, where fees remain fixed, regardless of the size of the anonsets obtained.
-With Wasabi 2.0, although coordinator fees are waived for small UTXOs, users still have to pay mining fees on all transactions, including remixes.
+With Wasabi 2.0, although coordinator fees are waived for small UTXOs, users still incur mining fees on all transactions, including remixes.

 As I write these lines, the use of Wabisabi has become significantly more complex due to recent events.
 Following the arrest of Samourai Wallet's founders, zkSNACKs, the company that finances and manages Wasabi's development, announced that its coinjoin coordinator service would be discontinued on June 1, 2024.
 This coordinator, which was set up by default on Wasabi, was responsible for the vast majority of liquidity.